CDanyluk/Ordering-Color/README.md

 ## GUI Usage
 After downloading, launch the application in Visual Studio, this will alow you to select both the algorithm to run and the color space to use.
-Doing so will change visualization of the color list at the bottom of the application.
+Doing so will change the visualization of the color list at the bottom of the application.

 ## Author
 Independantly written by Chantal Danyluk, many thanks to my professor Bayazit Karaman